allen-cell-animated/medyan/docs/manual/installation.md

 > .\conf.ps1
 ```

-And a Visual Studio solution file would be in the `build` directory.
+And a Visual Studio solution file named `medyan.sln` would be in the `build` directory.